 “By this all men know that you are my disciples, if you have love for one another. “ John 13:35

 The timing was providential.
-Within sixth months of starting to attend Calvary Church of Essex Fells, my mother fell ill with an infection that took her to death’s door.
+Within six months of starting to attend Calvary Church of Essex Fells, my mother fell ill with an infection that took her to death’s door.
 The events that followed were instrumental in opening my heart to the Gospel.
 My new found friends in the church youth ministry were ready to answer my spiritual questions and help meet the practical needs my family faced as my mom lay in a hospital bed in NYC for 3 months.
 Meals were delivered to our home by the families of the church.
-Rides were given to and from church and youth group by volunteer youth leaders.
+Rides were given to and from church and youth groups by volunteer youth leaders.
 Offers to assist with chores around our home came regularly.

-On the one side, my biological family was in threat of becoming smaller and void of a mom.
+On the one hand, my biological family was in threat of becoming smaller and void of a mom.
 But, my new found church family was expanding my care network and lifting much of the weight my dad, sister and I were feeling.

-Calvary’s people were the very presence of Jesus for me as a young seeker.
+Calvary Churches people were the very presence of Jesus for me as a young seeker.

 Their practical expression of love gave Jesus skin.